thehoneymad/NerdCats.JsonSchemaDefaults/README.md

 # Json Schema Defaults for .net
 A simple helper library to generate default JSON from a JSONSchema.
-Written in .NET standard for maximum portability and [JSON.net](https://github.com/JamesNK/Newtonsoft.Json) and [Newtonsoft.Json.Schema](https://github.com/JamesNK/Newtonsoft.Json.Schema) driven.
+Written in .NET standard for maximum portability and proudly [JSON.net](https://github.com/JamesNK/Newtonsoft.Json) and [Newtonsoft.Json.Schema](https://github.com/JamesNK/Newtonsoft.Json.Schema) driven.

 ## How to Build
 Clone the repo, run `dotnet restore` and `dotnet build`.
 Built on Visual Studio 2017 with .net core SDK 1.1.0